TralalaLABS/Steal-a-Brainrot-Riddles-infobook/README.md

 ---

-# Mobile Viewing

-You can view the file using:
+# To view the info book on...

+# Android

+## View The Book

+1. Download:

+`SAB Info Book.md`

+2. Open your Files app.
+3. Tap the file.
+4. Choose:

-- GitHub mobile app
+- Notes app
+- Text editor
-- Markdown reader apps
+- Markdown reader
-- Text editors
+- Any document viewer

 ---

+# iPhone

+## View The Book

+1. Download the file.
+2. Open the Files app.
+3. Tap:

+`SAB Info Book.md`

+4. Read it directly or copy it into Apple Notes.

+---
+# Disclaimer

+This is a community-made SAB reference.

+Information may become outdated or incorrect after updates.

+Not affiliated with the official SAB development team.

 # File Structure